-(a) A description of community correctional facilities and programs currently serving offenders in Nebraska, which includes the following information:

-(i) The target population and geographic area served by each facility or program, eligibility requirements, and the total number of offenders utilizing the facility or program over the past year;

-(ii) Services, programs, assessments, case management, supervision, and tools provided for offenders at the facility, in the program, or under the supervision of a governmental agency in any capacity;

-(iii) The costs of operating the facility or program and the costper offender; and

-29 (iv) The funding sources for the facility or program;

-30 (b) The progress made in expanding community correctional facilities31 and programs statewide and an analysis of the need for additional

-1 community corrections services;

-2 (c) An analysis of the impact community correctional facilities and 3 programs have on the number of offenders incarcerated within the 4 Department of Correctional Services; and

-5 (d) The recidivism rates and outcome data for probationers, 6 parolees, and problem-solving-court clients participating in community 7 corrections programs;

-8 (12) Grant funds to entities including local governmental agencies, 9 nonprofit organizations, and behavioral health services which will 10 support the intent of the Community Corrections Act act;

-11 (13) Manage all offender data acquired by the division in a 12 confidential manner and develop procedures to ensure that identifiable 13 information is not released;

-(14) Establish and administer grants, projects, and programs for the operation of the division; and
+- (a) A description of community correctional facilities and programs currently serving offenders in Nebraska, which includes the following information: - (i) The target population and geographic area served by each facility or program, eligibility requirements, and the total number of offenders utilizing the facility or program over the past year; - (ii) Services, programs, assessments, case management, supervision, and tools provided for offenders at the facility, in the program, or under the supervision of a governmental agency in any capacity; - (iii) The costs of operating the facility or program and the cost per offender; and - (iv) The funding sources for the facility or program; - (b) The progress made in expanding community correctional facilities and programs statewide and an analysis of the need for additional community corrections services; - (c) An analysis of the impact community correctional facilities and programs have on the number of offenders incarcerated within the Department of Correctional Services; and - (d) The recidivism rates and outcome data for probationers, parolees, and problem-solving-court clients participating in community corrections programs; - (12) Grant funds to entities including local governmental agencies, nonprofit organizations, and behavioral health services which will support the intent of the Community Corrections Act; - (13) Manage all offender data acquired by the division in a confidential manner and develop procedures to ensure that identifiable information is not released; - (14) Establish and administer grants, projects, and programs for the operation of the division; and

-16 (15) Perform such other duties as may be necessary to carry out the17 policy of the state established in the act.
+(15) Perform such other duties as may be necessary to carry out the policy of the state established in the act.

-18 Sec.
-53. Section 47-624.01, Reissue Revised Statutes of Nebraska, is 19 amended to read:

-47-624.01 (1) The division shall collaborate with the Office of Probation Administration , the Division of Parole Supervision, and the Department of Correctional Services in developing a plan for the implementation and funding of reporting centers in Nebraska.

-(2) The plan shall include recommended locations for at least one reporting center in each district court judicial district that currently lacks such a center and shall prioritize the recommendations for additional reporting centers based upon need.

-(3) The plan shall also identify and prioritize the need for expansion of reporting centers in those district court judicial districts which currently have a reporting center but have an unmet need for additional reporting center services due to capacity, distance, or
+- Sec.
+53. Section 47-624.01, Reissue Revised Statutes of Nebraska, is amended to read: - 47-624.01 (1) The division shall collaborate with the Office of Probation Administration and the Department of Correctional Services in developing a plan for the implementation and funding of reporting centers in Nebraska. - (2) The plan shall include recommended locations for at least one reporting center in each district court judicial district that currently lacks such a center and shall prioritize the recommendations for additional reporting centers based upon need. - (3) The plan shall also identify and prioritize the need for expansion of reporting centers in those district court judicial districts which currently have a reporting center but have an unmet need for additional reporting center services due to capacity, distance, or demographic factors. - Sec.
+54. Section 47-627, Reissue Revised Statutes of Nebraska, is amended to read:

-1 demographic factors.
+47-627 The director shall develop and maintain a uniform crime data analysis system in Nebraska which shall include, but need not be limited to, the number of offenses, arrests, charges, probation admissions, probation violations, probation discharges, participants in specialized community corrections programs, admissions to and discharges from problem-solving courts, admissions to and discharges from the Department of Correctional Services, parole reviews, parole hearings, releases on parole, parole violations, and parole discharges.
+The data shall be categorized by statutory crime.
+The data shall be collected from the Board of Parole, the State Court Administrator, the Department of Correctional Services, the Office of Probation Administration, the Nebraska State Patrol, counties, local law enforcement, and any other entity associated with criminal justice.
+The division and the Supreme Court shall have access to such data to implement the Community Corrections Act.

 Sec.
-54. Section 47-627, Reissue Revised Statutes of Nebraska, is amended to read:

-47-627 The director shall develop and maintain a uniform crime data 4 5 analysis system in Nebraska which shall include, but need not be limited to, the number of offenses, arrests, charges, probation admissions, 6 7 probation violations, probation discharges, participants in specialized 8 community corrections programs, admissions to and discharges from 9 problem-solving courts, admissions to and discharges from the Department of Correctional Services, parole reviews, parole hearings, releases on 10 parole, parole violations, and parole discharges.
-The data shall be 11 categorized by statutory crime.
-The data shall be collected from the 12 Board of Parole, the State Court Administrator, the Department of 13 14 Correctional Services, the Division of Parole Supervision, the Office of 15 Probation Administration, the Nebraska State Patrol, counties, local law enforcement, and any other entity associated with criminal justice.
-The 16 division and the Supreme Court shall have access to such data to 17 implement the Community Corrections Act.
-18

-19 Sec.
-55. Section 47-629, Reissue Revised Statutes of Nebraska, is 20 amended to read:
+55. Section 47-629, Reissue Revised Statutes of Nebraska, is amended to read: